dotnet/core/release-notes/1.0/known-issues-1.0.0.md

 When this dependency is not met, an application making direct or indirect use of cryptography will get an exception similar to
 `System.DllNotFoundException: Unable to load DLL 'System.Security.Cryptography.Native': The specified module could not be found.`.

-### A note on producing standalone OS X applications
+### Producing standalone OS X applications

-Since .NET Core loads libcrypto and libssl via rpath probing these libraries can be copied into the working directory of an application before being copied to another machine.
-But when trying to use this configuration users should be advised that the Homebrew version of libssl has an absolute path dependency on libcrypto.
-The local copy of libssl may need to be modified to search for libcrypto via rpath with the install_name_tool utility.
+Since .NET Core loads libcrypto and libssl via rpath probing, these libraries can be copied into the working directory of an application before being copied to another machine.
+But when trying to use this configuration, users should be advised that the Homebrew version of libssl has an absolute path dependency on libcrypto.
+The local copy of libssl may need to be modified to search for libcrypto via rpath with the `install_name_tool` utility.

 <https://github.com/dotnet/corefx/issues/9171>

 ## Debian users may experience unexpected failure when using SSL/TLS

-When new Root Certificate Authorities are being created it is not uncommon for the new CA public key to be "cross certified" by an existing Certificate Authority to boostrap the trust relationship into existing environments.
+When new Root Certificate Authorities are being created, it is not uncommon for the new CA public key to be "cross certified" by an existing Certificate Authority to boostrap the trust relationship into existing environments.
 For example, the "Baltimore CyberTrust Root" CA was cross-certified by the existing "GTE CyberTrust Global Root" CA. This process is usually considered to make clients more accepting.

 Metadata from the server can cause OpenSSL 1.0.1 to consider the cross-certified certificate chain without considering the direct-root chain.
 Combined with Debian's removal of some older trusted Root Certificate Authorities in the 20141019+deb8u1 version of the ca-certificates package, these certificate chains will be incomplete (and therefore untrusted).